Delphi / Δελφοί

-The very recently excavated Castalian Bath, seen at left, is where all visitors to Delphi stopped to wash their hair.
+The very recently excavated Castalian Bath is where all visitors to Delphi stopped to wash their hair.
 It is also where the Roman era poets paused to receive inspiration.
 This was believed to be the very spot where Apollo killed the monster, Python, and so it was especially sacred.

 The Castalian Spring and sacred bathing for cleansing purposes goes back to Mother Goddess days, long before the Delphi of Classical Greek tradition.

 What you see here is a 6th century BC marble-lined basin surrounded by benches.

 In the background is the Athenian Treasury, but more on that in a bit.